-Those of us who are older remember the tremendous debt of gratitude we felt for what Tom Brokaw called "the Greatest Generation."
+Those of us who lived during World War II remember the tremendous debt of gratitude we felt for what Tom Brokaw called the "greatest generation."
 Millions of our youth had been in the service of the country for four or five years, forgoing the years they would otherwise have been working, gaining an education, and starting a career.
-They had performed, on the whole, a magnificent service for their countries and for the free world in the fight against tyranny.
-To help them, bold action was required.
+They had performed, on the whole, magnificent service for their countries and for the free world in the fight against tyranny.
+To help them, the government required bold action.
 The nation created what became known as the GI Bill of Rights.
 Literally millions received education and training under this powerful program.
 Other millions received loans for starting businesses, buying farms, and acquiring homes.
 The program was a tremendous boost to them and to the nation.
 This bold program laid a new foundation of prosperity and opportunity.

-Brokaw said, in the introduction to his best seller, that these soldiers "became part of the greatest investment in higher education that any society ever made, a generous tribute from a grateful nation. . . .
-They were a new kind of army now, moving onto the landscapes of industry, science, art, public policy, all the fields of American life. . . .
-They helped convert a wartime economy into the most powerful peacetime economy in history."4 On a global and international scale, is that not what the First Presidency and Quorum of the Twelve have in mind with the Perpetual Education Fund?
+Brokaw said in his bestseller that these soldiers "became part of the greatest investment in higher education that any society ever made, a generous tribute from a grateful nation. . . .
+They were a new kind of army now, moving onto the landscapes of industry, science, art, public policy, [and] all the fields of American life. . . .
+They helped convert a wartime economy into the most powerful peacetime economy in history." iii

+On a global and international scale, is that not what the First Presidency and Quorum of the Twelve have in mind with the Perpetual Education Fund?